epage/cargo-script-mvs/0000-cargo-script.md

 default, to provide more context to aid in debugging of panics.

-To not mix in cargo and user output, `cargo-eval` will run as if with `--quiet` by default.
-A single `--verbose` gives the default `cargo run` output.
-Add more to be like adding `--verbose` to `cargo run` in the first place.
-In the future, cargo may provide progress bars when stdout is interactive, but they will be cleared by the time cargo is done.
+To not mix in cargo and user output, `cargo-eval` will run as if with `--quiet` by default, like with `cabal` in Haskell.
+On success, `cargo-eval` will print nothing while error messages will be shown on failure.
+In the future, we can explore showing progress bars if `stdout` is interactive but they will be cleared by the time cargo is done.
+A single `--verbose` will restore normal output and subsequent `--verbose`s will act like normal.

 Most other flags and behavior will be similar to `cargo run`.